OREGON 8 or 12 DAYS

 DAY 8 (if your continuing on your trip)

-Visit the charming town of Bandon and its beautiful beaches, famous rock formations, and lively art scene.
-The town is known for top golf courses like Bandon Dunes Golf Resort, drawing golf fans worldwide.
+• Visit the charming town of Bandon and its beautiful beaches, famous rock formations, and lively art scene.
+The town is famous for great golf courses like Bandon Dunes, attracting golf fans from everywhere.

-Explore scenic Beach Loop Drive, A five-mile trip with rocky peaks, ocean rocks, and sandy beaches.
-See stunning views, tide pools, and lots of wildlife.
-Experience the area's history and natural beauty, whether for a short visit or a full day.
+• Explore scenic Beach Loop Drive, A five-mile trip with rocky peaks, ocean rocks, and sandy beaches.
+Enjoy beautiful views, tide pools, and plenty of wildlife.
+Discover the area's history and nature, whether for a quick visit or a whole day.

 DAY 9